Paris in World War II: Arts

 Jewish actors were not allowed to perform.

-Some places in Paris were frequented by homosexual actors and artists; notably the swimming pool in the Bois de Boulogne.
-The actor Jean Marais was officially harassed for his homosexuality, and the actor Robert-Hugues Lambert was arrested and deported, most likely because of his relationship with a German officer whom he did not want to name.
+Some places in Paris were frequented by homosexual actors and artists, notably the swimming pool in the Bois de Boulogne.
+The actor Jean Marais was officially harassed for his homosexuality, and actor Robert-Hugues Lambert was arrested and deported, most likely because of his relationship with a German officer whom he did not want to name.
 He was murdered at the Flossenbürg concentration camp on 7 March 1945.

 The Germans made a continual effort to seduce the Parisians through culture: in 1941, they organized a festival of German music by the Berlin Philharmonic at the Paris Opera, a play from the Schiller Theater in Berlin at the Théâtre des Champs-Élysées, and an exhibit by the German sculptor Arno Breker.

-The French film industry, based in suburbs of Paris, had a very difficult existence due to shortages of personnel, film and food, but it produced several genuine masterpieces, among which: Marcel Carné's Les Enfants du paradis which was filmed during the occupation but not released until 1945.
+The French film industry, based in suburbs of Paris, had a very difficult existence, due to shortages of personnel, film and food, but it produced several genuine masterpieces, among which: Marcel Carné's Les Enfants du paradis, which was filmed during the occupation, but not released until 1945.